Sugestionweb/sgw_odoo_addons/README.md

 ## sgw_decorate_sale_order_tree

 Customize the Sale orders tree to decorate the lines with diferent colors depending of the order status and invoiced status.

+# sgw_Odoo_customize

+This module makes it possible to modify the user menu and also removes the "Odoo" trademark name in certain parts of the software.

+# sgw_partner_history